Dynogic/fresco-android-binding/README.md

 To get started, follow the documentation over at: https://github.com/facebook/fresco

 Additionally, the code in Fresco.Test is an entry point to how the binding is integrated into a Xamarin.Android app.

+## License

+Fresco Xamarin.Android Binding is [MIT-licensed](https://github.com/facebook/fresco/blob/master/LICENSE).